 - 14km return.

-- Trailhead: Sunwapta Falls accessible by skis or snowshoes.
+- Trailhead: Sunwapta Falls is accessible by skis or snowshoes.

 - Amenities: 4 tent pads, picnic tables, a fire pit, food storage cables.
 Wood is not available at this site.